Ristellise/Tweeb.user.js/README.md

 [ ]: Enable (Specifically, **Optionally**) anonymous uploads of posts to a centralized server.
   - The structure is already there, just needs a way to upload and store.
 - ~~Store tweets with GM_setValue~~ Done.

-## Potentially support...

-- ~~OldTwitter: As it calls twitter apis within the extension, xhook can't exactly hook into it.
-Mmm not sure in a sense to fix it?~~
-  - OldTwitter as of late exposes calls to other extensions via postMessage, we use that to hook in.

 ## License